LearnTeachCode/intro-javascript-class/week-1/1-4-json-intro.md

 First, make sure you've played the game from the previous section and keep it open in a tab for quick reference: https://dragon-defeater-v1-localstorage.glitch.me/

-Next -- and yes, this is silly, but bear with me! -- **write me an email to send me the data from your game.** Just type with your fingers, and however you see fit, send me an email containing all the information saved in *your* specific game.
-There's no one correct answer, as long as you communicate the data in a way I can read and understand!
+Next -- and yes, this is silly, but bear with me! -- **write me an email to send me the data from your game.** Take the information that you saved in *your specific game*, and type it or copy-paste it or somehow get it into the body of an email, and then send it to me!
+There's no correct answer here, as long as you communicate the data in a way I can read and understand!

   > We'll compare everyone's emails and then discuss!